-A member of the protest committee or its designated observer who sees a boat breaking rule 42 may penalize her by, as soon as reasonably possible, making a sound signal, pointing a yellow flag at her and hailing her sail number, even if she is no longer racing.
+- P1.1 The protest committee may appoint observers, including protest committee members, to act in accordance with rule P1.2.
+A person with a significant conflict of interest shall not be appointed as an observer. - P1.2 An observer appointed under rule P1.1 who sees a boat breaking rule 42 may penalize her by, as soon as reasonably possible, making a sound signal, pointing a yellow flag at her and hailing her sail number, even if she is no longer racing.
 A boat so penalized shall not be penalized a second time under rule 42 for the same incident.